filakhtov/gentoo-use-docs/media-sound/rhythmbox.md

 This flag should be enabled to provide an ability to interact with Rhythmbox over the D-Bus interface.

-### gnome-keyring
-Pass the `-Dlibsecret=enabled` option to the Meson build script.
-Use the `libsecret` library to provide an ability to access GNOME keyring to store and obtain authentication information when accessing media over the DAAP protocol.

-This flag should only be enabled together with the `daap` flag and if there is a need to save passwords for protected DAAP shares.

 ### gtk-doc
 Pass the `-Dgtk_doc=true` option to the Meson build script.
 Use the Gtk-Doc tool to extract annotations from the source code to generate developer documentation in the HTML format and install it into the `/usr/share/gtk-doc/html/rhythmbox` directory.